 Mums 101: When To Plant and How To Grow Chrysanthemums

-Mums can give you color till the cold comes.
+Mums can give you color until the cold comes.
 Here’s how to make the queen of autumn gardens thrive.

-Chrysanthemums, nicknamed “mums,” are one of fall’s quintessential flowers.
-They’re usually the last plant to bloom before frost, ushering your garden into the big sleep of winter with a last bang of color.
+Chrysanthemums, also known as mums, are the star of fall gardens.
+They're usually the last plant to bloom before frost, ushering your garden into the big sleep of winter with a last bang of color.

 There are many species of mums, hundreds of varieties and thousands of hybrids, with blooms that can be as frilly as a cheerleading pompom or as dainty as a daisy.
 Mums come in a rich range of colors including white, yellow, orange, lavender, purple, red and bicolor.
 They're easy-to-grow and can be used in beds, borders and containers.
 They attract butterflies in the fall and make great cut flowers, lasting up to two weeks in a bouquet.

-There are garden mums and florist mums, and the difference is their hardiness.
-Garden mums are tough perennials you plant outdoors where they can live year round.
-Florist mums are used as indoor potted plants and won’t survive a winter if you plunk them into your garden in the Midwest.
 Be sure you are buying the right mum for your purposes.
 Want a blooming plant to decorate the house for the Thanksgiving guests?
 Buy that foil wrapped pot of chrysanthemums in the floral section of the grocery store.
 Want a mum that will live for years in your yard?
-Get a mum suited for the great outdoors from a nursery or garden center.
+Get a mum from a nursery or garden center that's suited for the great outdoors.

 Botanical Name: Chrysanthemum spp.